Skip to Content

 15. You have more transportation options when you travel

 When you tour with a folding bike, you don’t have to worry about whether or not the airline or bus or train company accepts bikes.
 This allows you to book whichever ticket you prefer.
 You could book the cheapest ticket or the most convenient.
-You can also fly on smaller planes take minibusses that can’t accept full-sized bikes.
+You can also fly on smaller planes take minibusses that can’t accept full-sized bicycles.

 When you fly with a folding bike, you don’t have to worry about the oversized luggage charge.
 You pay the regular checked luggage rate.
 This opens up your airline options.